zqPhoenix/web-ui-2.1/README.md

 ## Overview

-`UIManager` is a powerful JavaScript class designed to streamline the creation of interactive and customizable user interfaces for web applications.
+`UIManager` is a powerful JavaScript class designed to streamline the creation of interactive and customizable user interfaces for web-based game modding.
 It provides a variety of UI components with custom styling, event handling, and modular design, making it easier to manage state, interactions, and visual effects.

 ## Features